-In this broader definition, a good meeting depends on getting more folks involved and getting to a good set of decisions without much of your own personal contribution.
-A good meeting is, in this new world, one that it turns out you didn’t need to attend.
+This broader definition depends on getting more folks involved and getting to a good set of decisions without much of your own personal contribution.
+A good discussion is, in this new world, one that it turns out you didn’t need to attend.
 When you make a key contribution, feel good about it, and then think about what needs to happen for someone else to make that contribution next time.

 Along with the shift in mindset, there are a few techniques that I’ve found helpful in creating more space in discussions: